compbiocore/Workflows_on_OSCAR/README.md

 ### Important Snakemake commands

-- a.)
-To be able to run Snakemake commands, first type: `snakemake_start`
+- `snakemake_start` makes it so you're able to run Snakemake commands
-   - **NOTE:** The above command enters you into an environment where you can run Snakemake.
+   - **NOTE:** The above command enters you into an environment where you can run Snakemake commands.
 You can use the `snakemake_start` command in an interactive session on OSCAR (via `interact`) or in your sbatch script by putting it before any `snakemake` commands you use in the script.
-- b.)
-Like with Nextflow, to exit out of the Snakemake workflow session, you just type `quit_workflow`.
-If you run this, you will be taken out of your session and unable to run Snakemake commands.
-You do not need to put this in your sbatch scripts, if using Snakemake that in this manner.
+- `quit_workflow` exits you out of the Snakemake working session you entered into.
+If you run this, you will be taken out of your session and unable to run any Snakemake commands until you run `snakemake_start` again.
+Note that you do not need to put this command in your sbatch scripts.
-- c.)
-To uninstall (delete) Snakemake and all its commands, type: `snakemake_remove`
+- `snakemake_remove` uninstalls (deletes) Snakemake and all its commands (i.e., `snakemake_start`, `snakemake`, `snakemake_remove`)